symlex/symlex-docs/docs/index.md

 your convenience and puts you straight on track for building impressive single-page applications with Webpack and Vuetify.
 A working example for command line applications is included as well.

+Feel free to send an e-mail to [hello@symlex.org](mailto:hello@symlex.org) if you have any questions, need [commercial support](https://blog.liquidbytes.net/contact/) or just want to say hello.
+We welcome contributions of any kind.
+If you have a bug or an idea, read our [guide](contribute.md) before opening an issue.

 ## Key Features ##

 - Built on top of well documented and tested standard components